-- The figures under the 'DIVIDENDS PAID' header represent the Solvency Ratio over the business plan projection period (2019-2021) assuming that the Base Case business plan dividends are paid and no additional management actions are initiated.
-In each case the figure highlighted in Bold represents the minimum Solvency Ratio over the projection period. - The figures under the 'RESTRICTED DIVIDENDS' header represent the Solvency Ratio through the suspension of dividends in 2020 and onwards (as specified in the Capital Contingency Plan) over the business plan projection period.
-In each case the figure highlighted in Bold represents the minimum Solvency Ratio over the projection period. - Stress events are assumed to occur following the anticipated capital release/dividend payment in 2019Q1. - The modelling is based on the current reinsurance structure assuming renewal of the existing ADC and Quota Share covers at the current terms.
+- The figures under the 'DIVIDENDS PAID' header represent the Solvency Ratio over the business plan projection period (2020-2022) assuming that the Base Case business plan dividends are paid and no additional management actions are initiated.
+In each case the figure highlighted in Bold represents the minimum Solvency Ratio over the projection period. - The figures under the 'RESTRICTED DIVIDENDS' header represent the Solvency Ratio through the suspension of dividends in 2021 and onwards (as specified in the Capital Contingency Plan) over the business plan projection period.
+In each case the figure highlighted in Bold represents the minimum Solvency Ratio over the projection period. - Stress events are assumed to occur following the anticipated capital release/dividend payment in 2020Q1 for all Stress Tests except S6 (Non-Renewal of the Adverse Development Cover and Quota Share) and S11 (PRA Economic Downturn Scenario), - The modelling is based on the current reinsurance structure assuming renewal of the existing ADC and Quota Share covers at the current terms.